-The knowledge test should be taken as early as possible in the three-month period of the EPA to allow for subsequent marking.
+The knowledge test should be taken as early as possible in the three-month period of the End Point Assessment.

-The test will be comprised of 40 mandatory multiple-choice questions and 6 scenario-based questions.
-The knowledge test is graded as fail, pass or distinction.
+The test will be comprised of 40 mandatory multiple-choice questions and six scenario-based questions.
+The knowledge test is graded as fail. pass or distinction.